Hysteroscopy

 Side-effects are the unwanted but mostly temporary effects that you may get after having the procedure.

-• cramping pains for a day or two like those you get during a period
+• cramping pains for a day or two – these will feel like period pains

 • bleeding or light spotting from your vagina for a few days